CadetCoder/Social-network/README.md

 To register on the Groupomania social network, you must provide:

-   * A nickname (between 3 and 30 characters)
+   * A username (between 3 to 30 characters)
    * A valid email address
    * A password (8 to 20 characters, letters and numbers accepted only, upper and lower case, no symbols).
 You can then modify your profile (username, bio, photo) by going to your profile.
-Your account can be deleted by you as well as by the administrator.
+Your account can be deleted by you as well as by the moderator.

 Once logged in you can see user posts and publish as desired: